Communication

 Roadmap No diagnosis Communication

+Passing on information regarding health, educational and psychosocial needs is vitally important in creating and maintaining connections as well as ensuring that your/your child’s needs are met in the best ways possible.
 Talking with people who are a close part of daily life builds their knowledge and understanding, which can help on many levels including emotional and practical support.

 School

+Local and national legislation exists in many areas to ensure students with any disabilities can access and participate in education on the same basis as other students.
 Accessible and inclusive learning spaces, adequate teacher staffing and training, consideration of physical and social factors impacting education access and active working relationships between carers/families and education professionals all contribute significantly to the experience of attending school.
-With an undiagnosed condition, it is very important that there is clear documentation from specialists detailing signs/symptoms and the associated impact to maximise access to appropriate school assessments, aids and services.
+In the absence of a diagnosis, it is very important that there is clear documentation from specialists detailing signs/symptoms and the associated impact to maximise access to appropriate school assessments, aids and services.

 Resources